 Forestry Science graduates are highly sought after by employers and follow exciting and rewarding career paths.
-As a graduate, you can choose a career in commercial forestry, conservation and restoration ecology, research, or policy and planning in Aotearoa New Zealand or overseas.
+As a graduate, you can choose a career in commercial forestry, conservation and restoration ecology, research, or policy and planning in Aotearoa or overseas.

 If you care about the management of natural resources and are interested in being part of a huge worldwide industry, of particular national relevance to Aotearoa, then forestry could be for you.

-- UC is the only Aotearoa New Zealand university to offer a professional degree in Forestry.
+- UC is the only Aotearoa university to offer a professional degree in Forestry.

 - UC is located near plantations and native forests, which are used for both teaching and research, and students are able to visit other forestry organisations throughout the country.

 - The School has exchange programmes with the University of British Columbia in Canada, and Virginia Polytechnic Institute and State University in the USA, which allow students to complete one or two semesters of their BForSc studies at those universities while paying UC fees.